samiBendou/am_scripts/README.md

 plan_400 = slg.FlatPlanning.match(test_lines, test_planes_q400)
 plan_erj190 = slg.FlatPlanning.match(test_lines, test_planes_erj190)
 ```

-Then we create a purchase.Data object with a list of the plannings to compare and we plot it.
+Then create a `purchase.Data` object with a list of the plannings to compare and we plot it.

 ```python
 # Bar plot to compare profitability of each plane for the two flat plannings
 purchase_data = purchase.Data([plan_400, plan_erj190])
 purchase.Plot.sorted(purchase_data)
 ```

-This code plots evaluation of the plannings for the lines all the lines you owned or purchased audit.
+This code plots evaluation of the plannings for all the lines you owned or purchased audit.

 ![Cashflow](img/purchase.png)